yukisato/roadmap-caching-server/README.md

 ## TODO (along with TDD)

 - [ ] The caching proxy server starts listening on the specified port
-  - [ ] When the requested URI is in the cache, return the cache
+  - [ ] When the path in the requested URL is in the cache, return the cache
     - [ ] it returns the cached response
     - [ ] it returns the header `X-Cache: HIT`
-  - [ ] When the requested URI is not in the cache, fetch and returnd the fresh data from the URI
+  - [ ] When the path in the requested URL is not in the cache, fetch and returnd the fresh data from the URL
     - [ ] it returns the fresh response
     - [ ] it returns the header `X-Cache: HIT`
 - [ ] If the response is from the origin server, response with the header `X-Cache: MISS`